lshprung/terminal-media-launcher/docs/windows_compile_instructions.md

 ---

 These instructions were written with 64-bit architecture in mind.
 Although I have not tested on a 32-bit architecture, I suppose these instructions would also work, as long as you replace every reference to `64` with `32`

+---

+## Building an Installer (WIP)

+Support for building an NSIS installer is in development (it currently will not work, as it is missing the installation of certain dependencies).

+1. Run `cd nsis`
+2. Run `makensis installer.nsi`
+3. Run the generated `terminal-media-launcher-Setup.exe` file